-- ➤ E-Mail Director of Marketing and Communications or his designee will send e-mail out to ALL STUDENTS, ALL STAFF, ALL FACULTY, ALL ADMINISTRATION, using College Outlook mail system.
-Office of the President staff will forward message to ALL TRUSTEES upon direction of the President - PA System - If an incident requires immediate communication via the PA system, a message will be provided to the campus by the President or his designee. - ➤ Bullhorns If it is necessary to communicate via bullhorns (power outage, building evacuation, lockdown, mass gathering crowd control or direction), a message will be provided by the President or his designee. - ➤ Hand-Delivery of Messages If deemed the most effective and safe means of communicating, hand-delivered messages will be drafted by the Director of Communications or his designee and disseminated accordingly. - ➤ Office of Communications will update information on an alert Director of Marketing and Communications will consider updating home page of College Web site under News & Events - > Two-way radios Two-way radios will be used for ongoing communications between Public Safety, Physical Plant (including Housekeeping), and the Resident Director on Duty.
-The Incident Commander will be issued a two-way radio at the time of the incident, which will allow him/her to communicate with Campus Safety and Physical Plant personnel. - ➤ NY Alert An instant, mass notification system which enables students, employees and parents to receive emergency nonfictions and updates through SMS text messaging, emails and/or fax.
-NY Alert is a free, voluntary services provided by the State of New York to all SUNY campuses.
-Students and employees can sign up for NY Alert by going to the MVCC homepage, and clicking on the "SIRS" link.
+- E-Mail Director of Marketing and Communications or his designee will send e-mail out to ALL STUDENTS, ALL STAFF, ALL FACULTY, ALL ADMINISTRATION, using College Outlook mail system.
+Office of the President staff will forward message to ALL TRUSTEES upon direction of the President - PA System If an incident requires immediate communication via the PA system, a message will be provided to the campus by the President or his designee. - Bullhorns If it is necessary to communicate via bullhorns (power outage, building evacuation, lockdown, mass gathering crowd control or direction), a message will be provided by the President or his designee. - Hand-Delivery of Messages If deemed the most effective and safe means of communicating, hand-delivered messages will be drafted by the Director of Communications or his designee and disseminated accordingly. - Office of Communications will update information on an alert Director of Marketing and Communications will consider updating home page of College Web site under News & Events - Two-way radios Two-way radios will be used for ongoing communications between Public Safety, Physical Plant (including Housekeeping), and the Resident Director on Duty.
+The Incident Commander will be issued a two-way radio at the time of the incident, which will allow him/her to communicate with Campus Safety and Physical Plant personnel. - SUNYO Alert An instant, mass notification system which enables students, employees and parents to receive emergency notifications and updates through SMS text messaging, emails and/or voice message.
+SUNYO Alert is a free, voluntary services provided by the State of New York to all SUNY campuses.
+Students and employees can sign up for SUNYO Alert by going to the MVCC homepage, and clicking on the "SIRS" link.
+Or by navigating to SUNY Oneonta University Police website and clicking on O Alert Sign Up in the right hand column.

-The SIRS link is an internet based student and staff system that will allow you to enter your information into the NY Alert system.
+The links mentioned above are internet based student and staff systems that will allow you to enter your information into the Alert system.
 The information you enter is held as confidential and will only be used by the State Office of Emergency Management to provide you with emergency information should there be an incident.
-Parents may receive NY Alert messages though student sign up.
+Parents may receive Alert messages though student sign up.
 If you are a parent and would like to receive the alerts, have your student add your cell phone and/or email information to his/her account.

-- ➤ College Televisions The Director of Marketing and Communications or designee will provide for updated messages to be published via MVCC's on-campus flat-panel information kiosks. - ➤ Website The MVCC homepage will include all of the information regarding an emergency situation that would be included via e-mail - > Determine if other constituents need to be communicated with and how.
+- College Televisions The Director of Marketing and Communications or designee will provide for updated messages to be published via MVCC's on-campus flat-panel information kiosks. - Website The MVCC homepage will include all of the information regarding an emergency situation that would be included via e-mail - > Determine if other constituents need to be communicated with and how.